markdoc-garden/svelte-renderer/README.md

 <h1 align="center">@markdoc-garden/svelte-renderer</h1>

-> Packaging tool use to transpile between [Markdoc](https://markdoc.dev) for your templating needs and [Svelte](https://svelte.dev) as your base Javascript framework.
+> Packaging tool used to transpile between [Markdoc](https://markdoc.dev) for your templating needs and [Svelte](https://svelte.dev) as your base Javascript framework.
 It allows you to render markdoc directly using a pre-processor or use a svelte component to render generated markdown trees - as and when necessary.

 <h2 align="center">Features</h2>

 - ✅ Offers a svelte component to render markdoc snippets.
 - ✅ Offers a svelte preprocessor to render markdoc files as svelte files.
 - ✅ Integrates with svelte-kit with ease, along with layouts.
-- ✅ Uses a simple config file to get markdoc configuration and custom svelte commponents.
+- ✅ Uses a simple config file to get markdoc configuration and custom svelte components.
 - ✅ Provides a plugin API with basic typing to parse [markdoc-rendered, post-parsing AST](https://markdoc.dev/docs/render#parse).
 - ✅ Pipes results from frontmatter and plugins into variables.
-- ✅ First class typescript usage, follows conventions set by svelte-kit documentation.
+- ✅ First class typescript usage, follows conventions set by the svelte-kit documentation.

 <h2 align="center">Usage</h2>